tushar1999sharma/Outing-Guide/readme.md

 * Moment js is used to evaluate time of post and comment from current time.

 * Avatar image and all image posted by users are uploaded on cloudinary.

-## Server Routes

-*  `{baseURL}/spots`

-	* This will show all available posts

-*  `{baseURL}/login`

-	* If the Host is logged in, then this will redirect to `/spot`.

-	* Login form will be rendered using the GET method of request.

-	* Login form will be submitted and validated using the Post method of request.

-*  `{baseURL}/register`

-	* If the Host is logged in, then this will redirect to `/home`.

-	* Register form will be rendered using the GET method of request.

-	* Register form will be submitted and validated using the Post method of request.

-	*   We use Mongoose Local Strategy for authentication

-*  `{baseURL}/logout`

-	 * If the Host is logged in, then this will logout host and redirect to `/spot`.

-	* If the Host is logged off, then this will redirect to `/spot`.

-*  `{baseURL}/checkin`

-* If the Host is logged in, then this will redirect to `/home`.

-* Check In form will be rendered using the GET method of request.

-* Check In form will be submitted and validated using the Post method of request.

-* Email and Sms will be sent through flask-mail and Twilio services.